 I have been planning on making this Caramel Macchiato Cake for at least a month.
 Something about vanilla, caramel, and coffee had me excited (well, who wouldn’t be).
 A little secret that I don’t share with a lot of people, although I love chocolate, vanilla cake is actually my favorite type of cake.

-I love a good vanilla cake topped with a rich buttery vanilla bean frosting.
-I have the perfect recipe for vanilla cake, that I’ll share with you soon, but fist let’s dive into this Caramel Macchiato Cake.
+I love a good gluten-free vanilla cake topped with a rich buttery vanilla bean frosting.
+I have the perfect recipe for gluten-free vanilla cake, that I’ll share with you soon, but fist let’s dive into this Caramel Macchiato Cake.

 It may look complicated.
 It’s not.
 I have some tricks that I’ll share with you.
-The cake is super easy to whip up and get into the oven.
+The gluten-free cake is super easy to whip up and get into the oven.
 While you’re cake is baking, you can make the caramel, and vanilla frosting.

 I don’t like frosting cakes because I tend to want it to look perfect.
 It drives me crazy when little crumbs are visible.
 I came up with a short cut to help me frost the cake quickly, and efficiently: I use a piping bag and piping tips.